Culture and social cognition: Sociogenesis & Human Ontogeny

 Sociogenesis refers to collaborative inventiveness.
 It is the process by which two or more humans collectively interact and invent something new which could not have been developed by one individual alone, such as language and mathematics (Tomasello, 1999).
 Sociogenesis can occur across time, or simultaneously (Tomasello, 1999).
-Socigenesis across times occurs through the ratchet effect, when one individual modifies something they had previously learned through others.
+Sociogenesis across times occurs through the ratchet effect, when one individual modifies something they had previously learned through others.
 Over time, ideas, tools, and language advance.
 Simultaneous sociogenesis occurs when two or more individuals work together at the same time and develop something new.

 In response to the nature versus nurture and learned versus innate debate, proponents of cultural evolution argue that cognitive psychology must take into account historical processes when studying and discussion cognition (Tomasello, 1999).
 For example, the similarities between languages have led many researchers to decry that language or aspects of language must be innate.
 The extreme variability in math and counting systems across cultures has prevented similar conclusions for math.
 However, Tomasello argues that if you look at these concepts with historical processes in mind, another plausible explanation could be that language, but not math, developed before people split into different populations.
 Math developed only after such split, and because the cultural needs of these people differed, differential counting and mathematical systems resulted.
 The critique is that categorizing concepts as innate or learned does not tell us anything about the process by which they originally developed.